dbus-cxx/dbus-cxx/README.md

 ## What is DBus-cxx?

-DBus-cxx is a C++ wrapper for DBus.
+DBus-cxx is a C++ implementation for DBus.
 DBus is a Linux-specific RPC(remote procedure call) and IPC(inter-process communications) mechanism.
 DBus-cxx provides an object-oriented view of all programs on the DBus, and allows an object-oriented way of exporting methods onto the DBus.